 The Associated Students Food Bank (A.S.
-Food Bank) at UCSB, situated next to the print shop on the top level of the University Center, allows students to visit once a day and take as many items as they require, with a diverse selection of free fresh vegetables, canned products, and other necessities.
+Food Bank) at UCSB, situated next to the print shop on the top level of the Ucen (University Center), allows students to visit once a day andtakeand take as many items as they require, with a diverse selection of free fresh vegetables, canned products, and other necessities.
 According to statistical data given by the A.S.
-Food Bank, 179,651 pounds of food were distributed to students during the 2021-22 academic year (Yuan et al.).
-The increase in the number of registered students and amount of food provision suggests a renewed need for food assistance, and this pattern emphasizes how crucial the A.S.
-Food Bank is in supporting students, especially in the aftermath of epidemic emergencies.
-In my designed survey, 90.5 percent of surveyed students declared that they are aware of the A.S.
-FoodBank, and 76.2 percent of respondents have visited the food bank, which illustrates the tremendous outreach work of A.S.
-Food Bank and indicates that a sizable section of Gauchos has used this service.
+Food Bank, 179-,651 pounds of food were distributed to students during the 2021-22 academic year (Yuan et al.).
+The increase in the number of registration tered students number and amount of food provision suggests a renewed need for food assistance, and this pattern emphasizes how crucial the A.S.
+Food Bank isto support the basic is in supporting students, especially in the aftermath of epidemic emergencies.
+In mydesignedmy designed survey, 90.5% percent of surveyed students declared that they are aware of the A.S.
+FoodBank, and 76.2% percent of respondents have visited the food bank, which illustrates the tremendous outreachworkoutreach work of A.S.
+Food Bank and indicates that a sizeablesizable section of Gauchos has used this service.

 Despite the noteworthy contribution, the A.S.
 Food Bank is facing constantly emerging challenges.
-As stated in an Associated Students Basic Needs survey, 43 percent of undergraduate Gauchos reported experiencing food insecurity, underscoring the continued demand for assistance (Evans).
+As stated in an Associated Students Basic Needs survey, 43% percent of undergraduate Gauchos reported experiencing food insecurity, underscoring the continued demand for assistance (Evans).
 Therefore, the A.S.
-Food Bank needs to seek steady and considerable funds to sustain the operation in regards to the increasing demand from the student body.
+Food Bank needs to seek steady and considerable funds tosustainto sustain the operation with high quality to deal with the escalating in regards to the increasing demand from the student sidebody.
 Crystal Bach, the new interim coordinator for the A.S.
-Food Bank, has planned to increase the outreach and accessibility of the A.S.
+Food Bank, has planned to increase theoutreachthe outreach and accessibility of the A.S.
 Food Bank to students who might not live on campus while concentrating on working with other organizations like the A.S.
-Senate to further expand programs and acquire more funding and donations.
+Senate to further expandprograms expand programs and acquire more funding and donations.
 Furthermore, matching with the aforementioned concept of perceiving the action of getting food assistance as a shame, the foremost objectives of the A.S.
-Food Bank in the 2023-24 academic year are eliminating the "stigma" and broadening the awareness of Gauchos who are still hesitant with using its services (Evans).
+Food Bank in the 2023-24 academic year are eliminating the "stigma" and broadening the awareness of Gauchos who are still hesitant associated withusingits with using its services (Evans).

-Beyond that, my survey statistics highlight complexities regarding satisfaction with the services received from the A.S.
+Beyond that, my survey statistics highlight complexities regarding satisfaction withtheservices with the services received from the A.S.
 Food Bank.
-47.1 percent of the survey takers who have used the A.S.
-Food Bank said they are satisfied with the assistance they have received, which indicates that many Gauchos view the A.S.
+47.1% percent of the survey takers who have used the A.S.
+Food

+Bank said they are satisfied with the assistance they have received, which indicates that many Gauchos view the A.S.
 Food Bank as a worthwhile component of the support network at UCSB.
-Nevertheless, another 47.1 percent of the survey respondents maintained a neutral attitude, which reflects that the A.S.
+Nevertheless, another 47.1% percent of the survey respondents maintained a neutral attitude, which reflects which reflects that the A.S.
 Food Bank has space for further improvement.
 The neutrality in satisfaction levels could be attributed to multiple factors, including an inadequate selection of food options that might not satisfy a range of dietary requirements, limited operating hours that present difficulties for students with busy schedules, and privacy concerns that deter students from using the service.
 The disparity in the measurement of the satisfaction level of the A.S.
-Food Bank emphasizes the necessity of ongoing assessment and enhancement of this service to guarantee that the A.S.
-Food Bank can successfully address the food insecurity issue while meeting different requirements of UCSB students.
+Food Bankemphasizes Bank emphasizes the necessity of ongoing assessment and enhancement of this service to guarantee that the A.S.
+Food Bank couldan successfully address the food insecurity issue while meeting different requirements of UCSB students.